cyberlis/dictquery/README.md

 True
 ```

-if key is not found by default this situation evalutes to boolean `False` (no exception raised).
+if key is not found by default this situation evaluates to boolean `False` (no exception raised).
 You can set `raise_keyerror=True` to raise keyerror if key would not be found.
 ```
 >>> import dictquery as dq